aziz/SublimeFileBrowser/README.md

 You can copy and/or cut as many items and from many locations as you like — status-bar will show amounts of copied and cut items.
 If you change your mind — <kbd>⌘+z</kbd> or <kbd>ctrl+z</kbd> will clear both lists. _Note_, those lists are stored in FileBrowser settings file, so you can edit it by hand if need.

 As soon as you paste, each item will be either copied or moved into folder under cursor.
+If you want to alter the destination path without moving cursor, you may do so with
+<kbd>⌘+shift+v</kbd> or <kbd>ctrl+shift+v</kbd> to open prompt; you may use prompt without copy/cut
+before, i.e. if those lists in settings file are empty then prompt will take marked or selected item(s) and suggest copying them.

 On Windows all operations will be done via system API with all its features (renaming semantics, interactive overwrite, progress-bar, pause/cancel, and so on).